 Scientists at the Department of Energy’s Oak Ridge National Laboratory (ORNL) have developed a scalable, low-cost method to improve the joining of materials in lithium-ion solid-state batteries.

-The development resolves one of the challenges in manufacturing solid-state batteries, namely the difficulty of getting materials to properly join and remain stable during repeated cycling.
+One of the challenges in manufacturing solid-state batteries is the difficulty of getting materials to properly join and remain stable during repeated cycles of charging and discharging.

 Scientists studying methods to overcome this contact impedance characteristic, have so far focused on applying high pressures, but that process can lead to shorting and would need to be re-applied periodically to extend the battery’s life using an expensive aftermarket application.